AndersDJohnson/dedupe-dependent-chunks-webpack-plugin/README.md

 The `DedupeDependentChunksWebpackPlugin` lets you manually inform Webpack that it can remove shared modules from any other lazy-loaded chunks that your lazy-loaded chunks might load.

+If you specify only dependent chunks, we'll automagically determine all the dependee chunks that import it, and only remove modules from the dependent that are common to all dependees.

 Example `webpack.config.js`:

 ```js